NordicSemiconductor/pc-nrfutil/README.md

 If you want to modify the Init Packet, which is the packet that contains all of the metadata and that is sent before the actual firmware images, you will need to recompile the Google Protocol Buffers `.proto` file and adapt `nrfutil` itself.

+Note that if you modify the format of the Init Packet, you *will need to do the same in the bootloader*, meaning that you will have to recompile it to adapt it to the new format.

 ### Modifying the Protocol Buffers file

 Edit `dfu-cc.proto` and modify the Init packet to suit your needs.
 Additional information on the format of `.proto` files can be found [here](https://developers.google.com/protocol-buffers/).